sebnitu/vrembem/packages/modal/README.md

   id: String, // The unique ID of the modal.
   state: String, // The current state of the modal ('closing', 'closed', 'opening' or 'opened').
   el: HTMLElement, // The modal HTML element.
-  dialog: HTMLElement // The modal dialog JS instance.
+  dialog: HTMLElement // The modal dialog HTML element.
   returnRef: HTMLComment // The return reference left when a modal is teleported.
   settings: Object // The modal specific settings.
   open: Function // Method to open this modal.